mchjohnson13/kickstarter-analysis/Challenge/Written_Report.md

 </br>
 ![Outcomes vs. Goals](./Outcomes_vs_Goals.png)
 ### Challenges and Difficulties Encountered
-Data analysis in Excel is straightforward.
-The only issues were in learning how GitHub works and using the markdown language.
+- The only issues were in learning how GitHub works and using the markdown language.
+  * The most challenging was figuring out how to include the images.
+- Data analysis in Excel is straightforward.
+Some possible challenges include:
+  * Using and understanding formulas might be challenging.
+  * Understanding pivot tables takes some experimentation, but the instructions were very straightforward.
 ## Results
 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 1. There is a spike in successful outcomes within the Theatre category where the campaigns were started in the month of May which corresponds to the higher numbers of campaigns started in that month.